CLEPyLadies/pyladies-official/content/articles/archive.md

 ### Code of Conduct

-While we are in the process of reviewing and approving a formal code of conduct for our chapter, please review the following agreement before attending one of our events:
+While we are in the process of drafting and approving a formal code of conduct for our chapter, please review the following agreement before attending one of our events:

 As a local chapter of the global PyLadies oganization, we adhere to [the general guidelines set forth by PyLadies](https://www.pyladies.com/CodeOfConduct/).